-In the winter, you will need to watch your electronics carefully and strategically plan out where you will fish before you do so.
+In the winter, you will need to carefully watch your electronics and strategically plan where you will fish before doing so.

 Using a good fish finder will help you successfully choose the best possible places to fish and make your life a lot easier.

 Fishfinders will let you know what temperatures and depth of the water is below you, plus where all the bass are.
 They also offer you side and down imaging.
 Using this information gives you much more chances of catching fish.

 Stick to Deep Pockets in Lakes

 In winter, bass don't want to spend much energy swimming all over the lake looking for a meal.

 They want the warmth that deep pockets in lakes offer them.